Interpolation: Mimetic interpolation

 Depending on the underlying discretisation of fields, different interpolants may be required.
 In contrast to other interpolation methods, which estimate functions on target points, mimetic interpolation evaluates the integral of fields on target lines, areas or volumes, depending on the type of field (scalar, vector, pseudo-vector or pseudo-scalar).

 A key feature of mimetic interpolation is that vector calculus identities are satisfied, including Stokes' theorem and the divergence theorem.
 As a result, mimetic interpolation conserves line, area and volume integrals.
 Conservation of line integrals might be desirable when interpolating the electric field, for instance, since the line integral gives the electric potential difference at the endpoints of the integration path.
 Mimetic interpolation ensures that the error of estimating the line integral of an electric field is the same as the error obtained by interpolating the potential at the end points of the integration path, regardless of the length of the integration path.

 Linear, bilinear and trilinear interpolation are also considered mimetic, even if it is the field values that are conserved (not the integral of the field).
-Apart from linear interpolation, area weighted interpolation can be considered as one of the first mimetic interpolation method to have been developed.
+Apart from linear interpolation, area weighted interpolation can be considered one of the first mimetic interpolation methods to have been developed.

+Functional interpolation

+The Theory of Functional Connections (TFC) is a mathematical framework specifically developed for functional interpolation.
+Given any interpolant that satisfies a set of constraints, TFC derives a functional that represents the entire family of interpolants satisfying those constraints, including those that are discontinuous or partially defined.
+These functionals identify the subspace of functions where the solution to a constrained optimization problem resides.
+Consequently, TFC transforms constrained optimization problems into equivalent unconstrained formulations.
+This transformation has proven highly effective in the solution of differential equations.
+TFC achieves this by constructing a constrained functional (a function of a free function), that inherently satisfies given constraints regardless of the expression of the free function.
+This simplifies solving various types of equations and significantly improves the efficiency and accuracy of methods like Physics-Informed Neural Networks (PINNs).
+TFC offers advantages over traditional methods like Lagrange multipliers and spectral methods by directly addressing constraints analytically and avoiding iterative procedures, although it cannot currently handle inequality constraints.